seap-udea/plynet/README.md

 If you want to get a different branch of the project just change "master" by the name of the branch.

+This is the developer copy.
+You may also

 Instructions for the contirbutor
 --------------------------------